Folliculitis is an inflammation of the hair follicle. It can occur anywhere on your skin or scalp. There are many types of folliculitis.

 Non-infectious folliculitis may be treated with: Topical corticosteroidsNon-steroidal anti-inflammatory drugs (NSAIDs)

-To help reduce your chance of getting folliculitis, take these steps: Be aware of, and avoid exposure to chemicals, especially at work Avoid shaving against direction of hair growthUse proper hygiene and handwashing techniquesClean and maintain pools and hot tubs on a regular basis
+To help reduce your chance of getting folliculitis: Be aware of, and avoid exposure to chemicals, especially at work Avoid shaving against direction of hair growthUse proper hygiene and handwashing techniquesClean and maintain pools and hot tubs on a regular basis

 Luelmo-Aguilar J, Satandreu MS. Folliculitis: recognition and management.
 Am J Clin Dermatol.
 2004;5(5):301-310.